MIGG-NTU/academic/content/authors/xueyuanhuang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni
 ---

-Xiaoyan Li joined MIG in July 2019.
+Xueyuan Huang worked as a research fellow in MIG bewteen 2017 September and 2018 September.
-He is a master student at the Division of Mathematical Sciences, School of Physical and Mathematical Sciences.
+He is now a lecturer at Department of Mathematics, School of Science, Beijing Technology and Business University.